jamiethompson85/jamiethompson85.github.io/draft/devops-exam-blog.md

 ---
 layout: post
-title: "Recertifying: Google Cloud Professional Cloud DevOps Engineer (2025 Edition)"
+title: "Google Cloud Professional Cloud DevOps Engineer Exam Guide (2025 Edition)"
-excerpt: "Is the DevOps Engineer exam strictly Cloud Build and GKE?
-Not quite.
-Here is my experience sitting the exam for the 3rd time, covering SRE principles, supply chain security, and why there is no shortcut for renewal."
+excerpt: "I sat the DevOps Engineer exam for the 3rd time in mid-2025.
+Here is a breakdown of the current exam focus, covering SRE principles, Supply Chain Security, and the critical SRE calculations that trip most candidates up."
-subtitle: "A 3x certified engineer's guide to the 2025 exam: SRE, Security, and Ops processes."
+subtitle: "An updated guide based on my 2025 exam experience: SRE, GKE, and CI/CD Security and more."
-description: "Passed the Google Cloud Professional DevOps Engineer renewal?
-Read this guide on what to expect.
-Unlike other exams, there is no 1-hour shortcut.
-Learn about the focus on SRE, GKE troubleshooting, and secure software supply chains."
+description: "Planning to sit the Google Cloud Professional Cloud DevOps Engineer exam?
+Here is a detailed breakdown of the key topics, SRE principles, and exam strategy based on my recent sitting in June 2025."
-thumbnail-img: /assets/img/devops/google-cloud-devops-renewal-guide.png
+thumbnail-img: /assets/img/devops/google-cloud-devops-guide-2025.png
-share-img: /assets/img/devops/google-cloud-devops-renewal-guide.png
+share-img: /assets/img/devops/google-cloud-devops-guide-2025.png
 readtime: true
-share-title: "Google Cloud DevOps Renewal: What to Expect & How to Pass (2025)"
+share-title: "Google Cloud DevOps Engineer Exam Guide (2025 Edition)"
-share-description: "I sat the Google Cloud Professional DevOps Engineer exam for the third time.
-Here is the topic breakdown, the focus on SRE, and my advice for renewals vs first-timers."
+share-description: "I recently passed the Google Cloud DevOps exam for the 3rd time.
+Here are my notes, study tips, and a breakdown of the key topics you need to know."
-tags: [Google Cloud, GCP, DevOps, SRE, Certification, Exam Guide, GKE, CI/CD, Kubernetes]
+tags: [Google Cloud, GCP, DevOps, SRE, Certification, Exam Guide, GKE, Kubernetes, Cloud Operations, Security]
 ---

-# Google Cloud Professional DevOps Engineer Renewal
+# Google Cloud Professional Cloud DevOps Engineer Exam Guide

-Back in June, I sat the **Google Cloud Professional Cloud DevOps Engineer** exam for the third time.
+Back in June, I sat and passed the **Google Cloud Professional Cloud DevOps Engineer** exam.

-I first earned this credential in 2021, renewed it in 2023, and June 2025 marked my latest renewal.
-I am only just getting around to writing this up now—life and work have a habit of getting in the way!—but reviewing my notes from the summer, the core themes remain incredibly relevant for anyone looking to sit the exam today.
+This marked my third time earning this credential (having first passed in 2021).
+While the exam has evolved over the years, it remains one of the most practical and valuable certifications in the Google Cloud portfolio.
+It sits squarely at the intersection of modern software delivery, Site Reliability Engineering (SRE) culture, and platform engineering.

-Unlike the Professional Cloud Architect or Data Engineer exams—which now offer shorter, non-proctored renewal options for active holders—the DevOps Engineer exam (at the time of my sitting) still requires you to sit the full standard exam to recertify.
-That means the full 2 hours and the full 50-60 questions.
+Whether you are taking this exam for the first time or renewing it like I was, the bar remains high.
+It requires more than just knowing what the products *do*; you need to know how to use them to fix broken pipelines, troubleshoot crashing clusters, and maintain reliability at scale.

-Here is what I found on my third lap around the track, and the key areas I recommend you focus on.
+Here is my guide to the exam based on my recent experience, covering the key topics you need to master.

 ## What is the Google Cloud Professional Cloud DevOps Engineer certification?